seanhuxy/dispatch-example-blog-web-server/README.md

 dispatch create function blog-webapp-image post post.js
 ```

-## Milestone One: Execute the uploaded function with dispatch cli
+## Milestone I: Execute the uploaded function with dispatch cli

 Use dispatch cli to test if your images, secrets and functions are deployed correctly and ready to be used.